-On this page is listed all information of relevance to students, including on the Regional Centres for Space Science and Technology Education, fellowships and internships within the Office.
+This page lists all information of relevance to students, including on the Regional Centres for Space Science and Technology Education, fellowships and internships within the Office.

 Space law can be described as the body of law governing space-related activities.
 Space law, much like general international law, comprises a variety of international agreements, treaties, conventions, and United Nations General Assembly resolutions as well as rules and regulations of international organisations.
-On our website, you can find information on Space Law including Treaties & Principles, General Assembly Resolutions, the Space Object Register, Capacity Building in space law, National Space Law Collection and the Legal Subcommittee can be found here.
+On our website, you can find information on Space Law including Treaties & Principles, General Assembly Resolutions, the Space Object Register, Capacity Building in space law, National Space Law Collection and the Legal Subcommittee.

 Through its Programme on Space Applications, UNOOSA offers Fellowship Programmes for capacity building in educational institutes throughout the world.
-These fellowships cover such topics as GNSS and related applications, Nanosatellite Technologies and Microgravity.
+These fellowships cover such topics as Nanosatellite Technologies and Microgravity.
 Current opportunities and further information can be found in the links provided.
 The Access to Space 4 All Initiative also offers fellowships for researchers in areas such as microgravity.

-UNOOSA's Programme on Space Applications worked with local partners to establish Regional Centres for Space Science and Technology Education at existing research and higher education institutions.
-The principal goal of each centre is the development of the skills and knowledge of university educators and research and applications scientists, through rigorous theory, research, applications, field exercises, and pilot projects in those aspects of space science and technology that can contribute to sustainable development in each country.
+UNOOSA's Programme on Space Applications works with local partners to establish Regional Centres for Space Science and Technology Education at existing research and higher education institutions all over the world.
+The centres develop the skills and knowledge of university educators and scientists through rigorous theory, research, applications, field exercises, and pilot projects in those aspects of space science and technology that can most contribute to sustainable development.